What is a Furlong in Horse Racing?

 Understanding some common horse racing distances is essential to better appreciate this unique sport.
 While there are standard distances for horse races, not all races are the same length.
 Take the Triple Crown, for example.
 This event is made up of three separate horse races, and each one is a different length.

-While there are sprint races that are shorter than 5 furlong, they are less common and harder to find.
-The 5 furlong race is the most typical short distance race for juvenile horses.
-Five furlong races are the starting distance at the Breeders’ Cup, another very popular horse race in the US.
+While there are sprint races that are shorter than 5 furlongs, they are less common and harder to find.
+The 5-furlong race is the most typical short distance race for juvenile horses.
+Five-furlong races are the starting distance at the Breeders’ Cup, another very popular horse race in the US.

 These types of races are for juvenile horses that are between two and three years old.
 Since these races are short, they are great for getting a horse used to the basics of race day and helping build strength and stamina.

-Classic Sprint Distance Races – Distance: 6 furlong
+Classic Sprint Distance Races – Distance: 6 furlongs

 Classic Horse Race – Distance: 1 mile